-The Amusement Tax is imposed upon the patrons of amusement within the County of Cook, such as sporting events, concerts, and theaters.
+The Amusement Tax is imposed upon the patrons of amusements within Cook County, such as sporting events, concerts, and theaters.
 The tax rate is 3.0% of the gross receipts from admission fees or other charges for larger venues; with lower tax rates applicable to live performances at smaller venues.
 All tax receipts are deposited into the Public Safety Fund.
-The Amusement Tax is estimated to bring in \$42.0 million in revenue for FY2024, which is above the budgeted \$37.3 million in FY2023.
-The increase in revenue in FY2024 is the result of increased events such as sporting events and concerts as the COVID-19 pandemic emergency has ended and a return to pre COVID-19 levels of activity resumes.
+The Amusement Tax is anticipated to bring in \$42.0 million in revenue for FY2024, which is above the budgeted \$37.3 million in FY2023.
+The increase in revenue in FY2024 is the result of increased sporting events and concerts as the COVID-19 pandemic emergency has ended and a return to pre COVID-19 levels of activity resumes.